ibm-cloud-docs/monitoring/iam/iam.md

 ## {{site.data.keyword.cloud_notm}} platform roles
 {: #iam_platform}

+You must grant users a platform role to allow them to view and manage the {{site.data.keyword.mon_full_notm}} service in your account.
+- You can grant permissions to work with all the instances in the {{site.data.keyword.cloud_notm}} account.
+- You can restrict access to individual instances.

 Use the following table to identify the platform role that you can grant a user in the {{site.data.keyword.cloud_notm}} to run any of the following platform actions:

 | Platform actions                                                        | Administrator                                     | Editor | Operator | Viewer  |
 |-------------------------------------------------------------------------|:-------------------------------------------------:|:-------:|:--------:|:------:|